Countries: Asia, China, Japan, Taiwan

 Positively thriving in shaded rooms and growing happily in dimly lit conditions that most other plants would refuse to tolerate, Aspidistra elatior are such valuable houseplants.
 If the rooms inside your home are particularly shaded, this traditional Aspidistra elatior form, with its dark green leaves would be the best choice of cultivar for your situation.
 Spotted or stripped Aspidistras would be another alternative for shaded and semi-shaded growing conditions.
 However, the variegated forms of Aspidistra elatior all require slightly brighter conditions, as these plants have less chlorophyl – the green pigment – in their leaves and so they’re unable to sustain themselves sufficiently through photosynthesis in areas with very low light levels; accordingly, lighter rooms are preferable for variegated Aspidistra plants.
 All of these Aspidistras favour indirect light; avoid siting your Aspidistra in an area that is lit by harsh or direct light.

 One of the characteristics that make Aspidistra elatior so amazing is their ability to grow in what can only be classed as unfavourable conditions.
 These plants thrive in shade, they’re incredibly tolerant of neglect and are very forgiving if you forget to water them.
 Aspidistra elatior grows happily in a wide range of temperatures; plants thrive in warm rooms, but they’ll also survive temperatures down as low as 0C (32F), and reportedly down to around -5C (23F).
+I’ve never subjected my plants to such chilly temperatures, so I can’t vouch for or guarantee this.

 I’ve read that Aspidistra are tolerant of very dry, arid conditions, but over the years, I’ve found that my Aspidistra elatior plant is happiest when I mist its leaves at least once or twice a week.
 I grow my Aspidistra elatior in peat-free compost; I’ve found these plants to be happy growing in a range of peat-free composts.